-R&B Shipping will again ship our campers' duffels to and from camp.
-Through a partnership with Fed Ex, R&B is now serving the entire United States.
+R&B Camp Baggage will again ship our campers' duffels to and from camp.
+Through a partnership with FedEx, R&B serves the entire United States.
 R&B has consistently provided Walt Whitman families with prompt, efficient and courteous service, and we encourage you to use them.
 We will send you an email with detailed information about how to register on R&B's website.

-JULY CAMPERS:
+FIRST SESSION CAMPERS:

-Parents need to take bags with them when they pick up their campers or arrange with the office to have the bags shipped home by R&B.
+Parents will need to take the duffels with them when they pick up their campers on Saturday, July 20 or arrange to have them shipped home by R&B. SECOND SESSION CAMPERS:

-AUGUST CAMPERS:

-Parents dropping off their child on Sunday, July 22 (Drop-off is between 10:30 and 11:00 am) may bring their camper's bags with them or send them to camp for arrival by Thursday, July 19.
-Parents utilizing our bus service to camp on Sunday, July 22 from Purchase, NY will need to send their child's bags to and from camp via R&B. Parents will need to arrange for shipping the bags home on Saturday, August 11.
-This can be done by contacting R&B Shipping (603-536-2197 or www.rbcampbaggage.com).
+Parents dropping off their child on Sunday, July 21 (drop-off is between 10:30 and 11:00 am) may bring their camper's duffels with them or send them to camp by R&B. Parents utilizing our bus service to camp on Sunday, July 21 from Purchase, NY will need to send their child's duffels to and from camp via R&B. This can be done on R&B's website.

 Remember, all duffels must be shipped to and from camp with R&B regardless of whether your camper is flying to camp or arriving on our chartered buses.
 Duffels cannot be taken on our buses.

+CORRESPONDENCE TO AND FROM CAMP

+MAIL TO CAMP

+After June 15, please send all mail to:

+Camp Walt Whitman

+1000 Cape Moonshine Road

+Piermont, New Hampshire 03779